How to Tell Your Spouse It's Over (Nicely) Plus a Sample Script

 - How to Calm Your Divorce Overwhelm in 6 Steps

-- Steps to Take before You begin Divorce Mediation in case we need a little help along the way from a neutral third party
+- Steps to Take Before You Begin Divorce Mediation in case we need a little help along the way from a neutral third party

-I confess I don't really know how to end an email like this.
+I confess I don't know how to end an email like this.
 But I do know that while the future for us isn't what we'd planned, I'm grateful for the life we shared.
 And I hope we can move forward in a way that gives both of us the freedom to focus on our next chapter without dwelling on the stuff that led us to this place.
 Not that we can't be angry or sad, but I am hopeful that we can remember the good, not just the recent struggles or painful memories.